Wordlist

 CAS number

-Registration number assigned by the Chemical Abstract Services (CAS), Columbus, Ohio.
+Chemical substance identification number, assigned and registered by the Chemical Abstract Services (CAS), Columbus, Ohio.

 CEFIC